Skip to content

 How we process your application to import and export data

-Your application will be considered by the Airlock Committee, who will determine if the data you want to request is non-identifiable and if it matches the research project you have been approved to do.
+Your request will be considered by the Airlock Team, who will determine if the data is non-identifiable and if it matches the objectives of the research project you have been approved to do.
+In some cases they may need to consult with the Airlock Committee or other subject matter experts, particularly if your file involves individual level data or novel use cases of NGRL data.
 You can learn more in this document.